CycloneDX/sbom-utility/README.md

 #### Where flag (output filtering)

-All commands that output list-style reports support the `--where`  flag.
-It can be used to filter output based upon matches to regular expressions (regex) by using the output list's column titles as keys.
+All `list` subcommands support the `--where`  flag.
+It can be used to filter output results based upon matches to regular expressions (regex) by using the output list's column titles as keys.

 Multiple key-value (i.e., column-title=regex) pairs can be provided on the same `--where` filter flag using commas.

 Syntax: `[--where key=regex[,...]]`

+See each command's section for contextual examples of the `--where` flag filter usage.

 ---